Cernical/Globalmark/README.md

 <b>Usage</b>

-By default it would launch with kivy framework graphics unless specified with the nogui argument on the CMD.
+By default it would launch with Kivy framework graphics unless specified with the nogui argument on the CMD.

 Example: ~./main.py nogui